-- Families enrolled in the Vermont Department of Health’s WIC Program.
+Families who are enrolled in the Department of Health’s WIC Program.

-Apply at special Farm To Family sessions held by your local District Health Office.
-Get the program schedule in the June WIC Newsletter or by calling your District Health Office or 1-800-464-4343 (extension 7333).
+Apply at special WIC Farm to Family sessions in your area.
+Get the schedule in the June WIC newsletter or by calling your local health office.

 - Crop Cash (doubles 3SquaresVT benefits at farmers' markets)